-- Ice Regularly - Please ice your shoulder regularly (20 minutes ice on, 20 minutes ice off) during your awake hours for the first 3-7 days after surgery. - If you purchased a "cryo-cuff" which is a cuff that wraps around your shoulder and circulates cold water constantly, you can use that more frequently.
-Please follow the instructions it comes with. - Alternatively, you may use a bag of frozen peas on and around the shoulder. - Local pharmacies (i.e. CVS or Walgreens) also sell over-the-counter Cold Packs designed for the shoulder that you may use. - Pain Medication - You may have or have not received a nerve block prior to surgery.
+- Ice Regularly - Please ice your shoulder regularly (20 minutes ice on, 20 minutes ice off) during your awake hours for the first 3-7 days after surgery. - o If you purchased a "cryo-cuff" which is a cuff that wraps around your shoulder and circulates cold water constantly, you can use that more frequently.
+Please follow the instructions it comes with. - Alternatively, you may use a bag of frozen peas on and around the shoulder - Local pharmacies (i.e. CVS or Walgreens) also sell over-the-counter Cold Packs designed for the shoulder that you may use.

+• Pain Medication

+You may have or have not received a nerve block prior to surgery.
 Regardless, you should continue to take pain medications as instructed.
 It is important that you stay on top of your pain control.
 After a few days, you should start to decrease the amount of pain medication you are taking.
-If you can decrease the medications sooner, this is encouraged but not at the expense of being in severe pain. - Oxycodone 5mg Opioid Pain Medication - Take as needed for pain. - You may take 1-2 tablets every 4-6 hours as needed.
-You may want to take this medication around the clock for the first few days to control your pain. - Acetaminophen (Tylenol) - Please take WITH opioid medications.
-After you decrease your use of opioid pain medication, you may transition to only acetaminophen. - Acetaminophen comes in regular strength (325mg per tablet) or extra strength (500mg per tablet). - Do NOT take more than 1,000mg in a 6-hour period.
-Do NOT take more than 4,000mg in a 24-hour period. - Do NOT take if you have liver disease. - Tramadol 50mg (Ultram) Opioid Pain Medication - Take as needed for breakthrough pain. - You may take 1 tablet every 6 hours as needed.
-This should only be taken if the other pain medications are not helping enough. - You should wean yourself off this medication as soon as possible. - Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) - Ibuprofen (Advil, Motrin) You may take up to 800mg every 6 hours.
-Take NO more than 3,200 mg in a 24-hour period. - Naproxen (Aleve) if you prefer this over-the-counter NSAID over Ibuprofen, you may take this instead.
-DO NOT TAKE BOTH IBUPROFEN & NAPROXEN as this increases your risk for toxic side effects.
-Please take NO more than 1,500 mg of Naproxen in a 24-hour period. - Do NOT take if you have kidney disease, history of stomach ulcers, or GI bleeds - Nausea - A common side effect of general anesthesia and opioid medications is nausea.
+If you can decrease the medications sooner, this is encouraged but not at the expense of being in severe pain.

+Oxycodone/Acetaminophen 5mg/325mg (Percocet) - Opioid Pain Medication

+- Take as needed for pain. - You may take 1-2 tablets every 4-6 hours as needed.
+You may want to take this medication consistently for the first few days to control your pain.

+Acetaminophen (Tylenol)

+- Transition to this after you decrease your use of opioid pain medication. - Comes in regular strength (325mg per tablet) or extra strength (500mg per tablet). - You may take this medication alone or with opioid medications.
+However, if you are taking Tylenol along with your prescribed opioid, you must CALCULATE how much acetaminophen you are taking.
+There is 325mg of acetaminophen already in the opioid tablet. - Example: If you take 1 Percocet tablet and need additional relief, you may take 2 regular strength (325mg) acetaminophen tablets or 1 extra strength (500mg) tablet with the Percocet every 6 hours. - Do NOT take more than 1,000mg in a 6-hour period.
+Do NOT take more than 4,000mg in a 24-hour period. - Do NOT take if you have liver disease.

+Tramadol 50mg (Ultram) - Opioid Pain Medication

+- If prescribed this medication, you may take as needed for breakthrough pain. - You may take 1 tablet every 6 hours as needed.
+This should only be taken if the other pain medications are not helping enough. - You should wean yourself off this medication as soon as possible.

+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

+- Try to avoid these medications (i.e. Ibuprofen or Naprosyn)for at least 6 weeks after surgery as they may impair tissue healing.
+It is preferred that you use alternative medications.
+If pain is severe, you may add these to the above regimens for a few doses. - Do NOT take if you have kidney disease, history of stomach ulcers, or GI bleeds

+Nausea

+A common side effect of general anesthesia and opioid medications is nausea.
 Ensure that you are taking your medications with food and drinking adequate amounts of water.
-If feeling nauseous, please take the prescribed Zofran 4mg, 1-2 tabs by mouth every 8 hours as needed. - Constipation
+If feeling nauseous, please take the prescribed Zofran 4mg, 1-2 tabs by mouth every 8 hours as needed.

+Constipation